-- 3.1 The student's registration status will be recorded as Deferred for the duration of the Leave of Absence. - 3.2 a) Tuition fees will be adjusted to take account of the period of Leave of Absence. b) The employer apprenticeship programme fees will be suspended during the period of Leave of Absence (Deferral). - 3.3 There will be an impact upon student funding provision i.e., payments via student loans and scholarships, it depends on individual circumstances, which may result in the student having no funding for a proportion of the course. - 3.4 The University is required by law to withdraw immigration sponsorship for students taking Leave of Absence who have entered the UK on a student visa.
+- 3.1 The student's registration status will be recorded as 'Deferred' for the duration of the Leave of Absence. - 3.2 A) Tuition fees will be adjusted to account for the Leave of Absence period.b) The employer apprenticeship programme fees will be suspended during the period of Leave of Absence (Deferral). - 3.3 There will be an impact upon student funding provision i.e., payments via student loans and scholarships this will depend on individual circumstances, which may result in the student having no funding for a proportion of the course. - 3.4 The University is required by law to withdraw immigration sponsorship for students taking Leave of Absence who have entered the UK on a student visa.
 This will normally mean that they will be required to leave the UK for their period of Leave of Absence (as will any of their dependents).
-Therefore, International and EU students who have entered the UK with a student visa, should seek advice from the International Compliance team regarding the impact of a Leave of Absence on their immigration status.
-The student should also note that they would have to apply for a new visa, so need to seek advice from the International Office. - 3.5 a) Although there is still a connection with the University, there is no active student registration status for this period of absence, thus having other outcomes such as no access to University provision (teaching, tutorials, supervision, accommodation and associated facilities). b) An apprentice remains employed during the agreed academic leave of absence (deferral) and will need to ensure that prior to the agreed return from leave of absence formal contact is made with the Centre for Apprenticeships. - 3.6 Any pre-existing University processes, (such as investigations into plagiarism, fitness to practise, misconduct etc.) will normally continue during any approved Leave of Absence. - 3.7 For entrants to the University from 2016/17 onwards, in accordance with UCB Regulation 2.2.1 g), all time spent on Leave of Absence for students is excluded from the calculation of the maximum period of registration.
+Therefore, International and EU students who have entered the UK with a student visa should seek advice from the International Compliance team regarding the impact of a Leave of Absence on their immigration status.
+The student should also note that they would have to apply for a new visa on their return, so they need to seek advice from the International Office. - 3.5 a) Although there is still a connection with the University, there is no active student registration status for this period of absence, and no access to the University's learning and teaching resources (teaching, tutorials, supervision, accommodation, and associated facilities).
+However, access to student emails and the Guild will be allowed.

+b) An apprentice remains employed during the agreed academic leave of absence (deferral) and must ensure that prior to the agreed return from leave of absence, formal contact is made with the Centre for Apprenticeships.

+- 3.6 Any pre-existing University processes, (such as investigations into plagiarism, fitness to practise, misconduct etc.) will normally continue during any approved Leave of Absence. - 3.7 For entrants to the University from 2016/17 onwards, in accordance with UCB Regulation 2.2.1 g), all time spent on Leave of Absence for students is excluded from the calculation of the maximum period of registration.